LucasSlunt/Taskly/README.md

 - DTO -> handles data transfer between backend and frontend
 - Repository -> class specific methods that involve database querying
 - Service -> class specific methods that involve data gathered from repository level

+    As of Milestone #2, some backend tests involving the testing environment are failing.
+The testing database that we are using (Hibernate) has rules about cascades and relations between tables which makes it difficult to test the relationship mappings.
+This is a known problem, and an issue has been created.

+While the backend tests are currently not passing, and have been commented out for the purpose of Milestone #2, tests have been performed manually to ensure all relations between tables are working, and API calls can be made with no issues.